danielmarschall/oidplus/doc/developer_notes/file_naming_convention.md

 These are files that can (and should) be opened by the web browser.

 `*.phps`:
-These are files that MUST NOT be executed by the web browser.
+These are files that MUST NOT be executed by the web server.
 The source is visible to the public, e.g. if you want to demonstrate a code example.
 It can also be used for scripts that should only be executed in the shell, of course only if the script content is not confidential.